-Due to a problem with the hosting, an external service running in front of the server (e.g., firewall) or broken code, it could happen that all the traffic, including visits by humans, is identified as bots and therefore doesn’t see any ads.
+Due to a problem with the hosting, an external service running in front of the server (e.g., firewall), or broken code, it could happen that all the traffic, including visits by humans, is identified as bots.
+Therefore no one would see any ads.

 We added a notice to our Ad Health menu in the admin bar, but not everyone sees that.
 Therefore, we also added a warning on the settings page.

-You can either fix the source of the problem or disable the hide-ads-from-bots option.
+You can either fix the source of the problem or disable the option.

 Not all bots can be identified

 Our bot detection is based on known user agents.
 This requires the bots to identify themselves.
-Many custom made crawlers and especially harmful bots won’t do that so even by using our option, ads might still show up.
+Many custom-made crawlers and especially harmful bots won’t do that.
+So ads might still show up even by using our option.

-The WP Rocket bot is currently the only bot we don’t allow to exclude because it is used to build the cached version of a website, which should always include ads since it will later show to real visitors.
+The WP Rocket bot is currently the only bot we don’t allow to exclude because the plugin uses this bot to build the cached version of a website, which should always include ads since it will later show to real visitors.